 A note on the ‘reuse’ of Application Profiles or building an Application Profile B that is compliant with’ another Application Profile A. This only makes sense if application B basically performs the same function as application B but needs some additional classes and/or properties.
 The example is a national application profile for open data portals: DCAT-AP-IT is an extension of the European DCAT-AP because it serves the same goal (aggregating and sharing metadata of public datasets) but just needs a couple of extra properties and controlled vocabularies that are only relevant for the Italian context.
 For the rest it complies with all the requirements (e.g. mandatory properties, cardinalities, controlled vocabularies etc.) defined for DCAT-AP.
 The nice thing in a Open-World, RDF-based context is that data compliant with DCAT-AP-IT can still interoperate with data compliant with the German profile DCAT-AP-DE if they are both compliant withy DCAT-AP – they will understand the information that is common, as defined by DCAT-AP, but they may not understand the specific Italian and German bits.

 Specific comments regarding CCCEV implementation approach and assumptions

+Note that the following feedback regards only the CCCEV

 Design issues